Bipshark/computahsecuhritu/README.md

 * The designer (backdoors, trojan horses)

 #### Threats

-## Clark-Wilson model
-Ensures integrity

-* Authentication: identity of all users must be properly authenticated.
-* Audit: modifications should be logged to record every program executed and by whom, in a way that cannot be subverted.
-* Well-formed transactions: users manipulate data only in constrained ways.
-Only legitimate accesses are allowed.
-* Separation of duty: the system associates with each user a valid set of programs they can run and prevents unauthorized modifications, thus preserving integrity and consistency with the real world.

-#### Lee, Nash och Poland
-Separation of duty - prevent abuse that can arise when the same person performs too many related actions.

-## Chinese Wall policy
-Prevent flow of information between companies that may have conflicting interests, eg. competing.

 ## Side channel attack
 Side channel attacks are when you fysically implement a cryptosystem